usmanhalalit/DjangoRealtime/README.md

 ## Use Cases
 - Update UI state without polling
 - Notify users of background task completion
-- Real-time messaging and chat
+- Realtime messaging and chat
 - Communicate between multiple Django instances or background workers
 - Event-driven applications
-- Live dashboards and notifications
+- Live dashboards and notifications, like polls, comments, displays etc
 - Flexible event log
+- And more!

 ## Table of Contents